georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ---

 <!--
-- types, helpers, pipes - where to put?

 - Main ideas and concepts
-    - Component based architecture (smart and presentational components)
+    - Component based architecture
         - One way data flow
             - OnPush change detection strategy and immutable objects
-        - Smart components can be views or containers - they connect stores with dumb components
-        - Views are smart containers that can be routed to.
-They do "URL sync"
-    - Making requests
+    - Handling HTTP requests
         - Stores are connected to backend via endpoints
         - Updating request state - simple (in endpoint) and more complex (RequestStateUpdater)